 Need some help from us

 We realise there is a great deal of information flowing at this time and sometimes it’s easier to speak to someone on the phone and discuss how to apply.
-The Property team are here to assist you, if you would like an officer to work through it with you please call the Property Officer managing your lease directly or contact Council on 02 9710 0333 and ask to speak with a Property Officer.
+The Property team are here to assist you, if you would like an officer to work through it with you please call the Property Officer managing your lease directly or contact Council and ask to speak with a Property Officer.

 Required fields are denoted by *